 - Variable interest rate: The excellent annual yield American Express is offering can be changed by them at any time for whatever reason.
 So, a certificate of deposit may suit you more if you prefer a fixed rate of return.

 - Withdrawal Limitations: The Federal Reserve Board regulates withdrawals for high yield savings accounts to a maximum of six times per statement cycle.
-That is not to say you can’t withdraw more than six times, but any withdrawal over this limit attract penal charges.
+That is not to say you can’t withdraw more than six times, but any withdrawal over this limit attracts penal charges.

 The AMEX CD (Certificate of Deposits)

-American Express Savings Accounts also include Certificate of Deposits or CDs.
+American Express Personal Savings Accounts also include a Certificate of Deposits or CDs.
 A certificate of Deposit (CD) is a type of savings account with a fixed tenure and interest rate.
 That is to say, you cannot have access to the deposited funds until the maturity date, or you forfeit a percentage of the earned interest.

 The AMEX CDs are ideal for those who want to start saving with a little money.
 It does not require you to provide a minimum deposit amount.
 You can start with any amount you have to begin earning interest.

 But there’s a disadvantage.
 You won’t earn as much interest on your deposits when compared to other online banks with high minimum deposits.

 The CD offered by American Express has tenors from 6 months to 5 years.
 The earned interest is compounded and credited monthly until it matures.
 You can request that the interest is sent to your account monthly, or sent to your via check monthly, quarterly, or annually.
 If you must withdraw part or all of the principal, you will attract an early withdrawal penalty.
 The penalties vary according to the terms of your CD:

 - For CDs of less than 12 months, you’ll forfeit 90 days worth of interest on the withdrawn amount.